 - Peripheral nervous system (PNS)

-All other nerves.
-These connect the central nervous system to the rest of the body.
+These are all your other nerves.
+They connect the central nervous system to the rest of the body.

 Only nerves in the central nervous system are damaged by multiple sclerosis.
-However, MS can affect all parts of the body due to the damage blocking nerve messages within the central nervous system.
+However, MS can affect all parts of the body.
+Your MS symptoms will depend on where in the CNS the damage is, as the peripheral nerves for the face and body connect to the CNS at the joints between the spinal bones that surround and protect your spinal cord (vertebrae).